serge-sans-paille/pythran-stories/content/2016-04-18-aliasing-improved.rst

 This is **not** a `Jupyter notebook
 <http://jupyter-notebook-beginner-guide.readthedocs.org/en/latest/what_is_jupyter.html>`_,
-but it could have be.
+but it could have been.
 Instead, the content of this article is mostly taken from the `Doctest <https://docs.python.org/2/library/doctest.html>`_ of the ``pythran.analyses.aliases`` module, and the relevant unit tests in ``test_typing.py``.
 So the reader still has a strong warranty that the output